cycloid-community-catalog/stack-infrastructure/README.md

 Service catalog infrastructure stack

-This stack will create Amazon vpc, a bastion ec2 server and various components you might require to deploy other stacks in production.
+This stack will provision an Amazon VPC along with a bastion EC2 server and various components necessary for deploying other stacks in a production environment.

 # Architecture